whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-24-Popsugar-Target-Fit-New-Year-Box-January-2016-Review-Coupon.md

 <DD>Value $10</DD>
 </DL>

-<p>Well the pink packaging totally got me melting for sure since I love pink, it'll look good when I'm freshening up in the locker room.</p>
+<p>Well the pink packaging totally got me melting for sure since I love pink, it'll look good when I'm freshening up in the locker room.
+It's infused with soothing chamomile and hydrating grapeseed oil so your face can feel refreshed and moisturized anytime you want it to.</p>

 <br>